tckb/busylight_rest/README.md

 # Busylight Driver
 The project `busylight-core` is a complete and comprehensive driver implementation of the protocol specification of Busylight for revision 2.2.
+The purpose of this module/project is to only act as a driver for communicating with the busylight device.
+Most common interactions are already covered in the "high-level" api.
+For custom specification, you can use the `ProtocolSpec#builder`

 The implementation is structured logically into the following ---

 ## Low-level Api: